Michael Ghiselin: Career

+Although related ideas can be traced back to earlier evolutionary thinkers, such as Haeckel’s historical conception of species and Hennig’s phylogenetic approach, Ghiselin’s contribution was to articulate these insights within a systematic philosophical framework and to establish the species-as-individuals view as a central position in debates on biological classification and philosophy of science.

 He criticised the falsification of the history of Lamarck's theory of evolution, where in his view schoolbooks and "textbook-writers have imbued the fictitious Lamarck with an importance that the real Lamarck never had, and they have credited him with ideas that the real Lamarck did not hold.
 They have invented a myth in which those ideas are compared falsely with Darwin's ideas, to produce a bogus dichotomy."
 He has also criticized the views of creationists as non-scientific.

 His main contribution to philosophy concerns the principles of classification (systematics or taxonomy).
 He is given much of the credit for first theorizing that biological species are not kinds of organisms, but are rather individuals in a philosophical sense (in the manner that an individual population is an individual entity, rather than an abstract type).
 A human being is not a Homo sapiens for the same reason that Ontario is not a Canada.
 Ghiselin was the originator of the term "chunks of the genealogical nexus" to describe species.

 Ghiselin had many interdisciplinary interests, among which was forging links between biology and economics.
 He was Vice President of the International Society for Bioeconomics, and served as the Co-Editor of the Journal of Bioeconomics since it was established in 1998.
 The first academic chair of bioeconomics was established at the University of Siena; as a visiting professor he was its first occupant.
 As Chair of the Center for the History and Philosophy of Science his main responsibility was to organize scholarly meetings and to serve as Editor of the volumes based on them.